ikaipu/react-firebase-code-base/README.md

 Check if the node version is the same with [.node-version](.node-version)

+#### Create your Firebase Project

+This needs your own firebase project.
+Please refer [this](https://cloud.google.com/firestore/docs/client/get-firebase) to know how to create Firebase project.

 #### Install firebase and firebase emulators

 This step should be done after nodenv setting above.